wychwitch/lorekeeper-services-docker/README.md

 # Lorekeeper Services Docker

-This is an unnoficial docker setup for running [Lorekeeper](https://github.com/lk-arpg/lorekeeper)'s services (Webserver, Database, & Database Manager) via docker.
+This is an unnoficial docker setup for running [Lorekeeper](https://github.com/lk-arpg/lorekeeper)'s services (Apache, Mariadb, & Adminer) via docker.

 This was mainly created so I didn't have to deal with setting up both a local and production environment and deal with their own individual quirks.
 This *should* make Lorekeeper services more reproducible and consistent across servers!